Students in a writing workshop.

 Susan Muaddi Darraj

 Susan Muaddi Darraj (she/her) is an award-winning writer of books for adults and children.
 She won an American Book Award, two Arab American Book Awards, and a Maryland State Arts Council Independent Artists Award.
 In 2018, she was named a USA Artists Ford Fellow.
 Her books include the linked short story collection A Curious Land as well as the Farah Rocks children’s book series.
 She lives in Baltimore, where she teaches creative writing at Harford Community College and the Johns Hopkins University.
-Her new novel Behind You Is the Sea was published in January 2024 by HarperVia.
+Her new novel Behind You Is the Sea was published in January 2024 by HarperVia and was selected for The New Yorker’s Best Books of 2024 Recommended List.

 James Allen Hall

 James Allen Hall (he/they) is the author of two books of poems and a book of lyric essays.
 Their most recent book is Romantic Comedy, winner of the Levis Prize selected by Diane Seuss and published by Four Way Books.
 Their previous book of poems is Now You’re the Enemy (U of Arkansas Press, 2008).
 They are also the author of a book of lyric personal essays, I Liked You Better Before I Knew You So Well.
 They’ve won awards from the Lambda Literary Foundation, the Texas Institute of Letters, the Fellowship of Southern Writers, the New York Foundation for the Arts and the National Endowment of the Arts.
-They direct the Rose O'Neill Literary House at Washington College in Chestertown, MD.
+They were recently selected as a Civitella Ranieri writing fellow.
+They direct the Rose O’Neill Literary House at Washington College in Chestertown, MD.

 Aaron Hamburger

 Aaron Hamburger (he/him) is the author of a story collection, The View from Stalin’s Head, which was awarded the Rome Prize by the American Academy of Arts and Letters and nominated for a Violet Quill Award.
-He has also written three novels: Faith for Beginners, nominated for a Lambda Literary Award, Nirvana Is Here, winner of a Bronze Medal from the 2019 Foreword Reviews Indies Book Awards, and Hotel Cuba, featured by NPR and named a Best Book of 2023 by Hadassah Magazine.
+He has also written three novels: Faith for Beginners, nominated for a Lambda Literary Award, Nirvana Is Here, winner of a Bronze Medal from the 2019 Foreword Reviews Indies Book Awards, and Hotel Cuba, which was featured by NPR, named a Best Book of 2023 by Hadassah Magazine and won the 2024 Bridge Book Award for American Fiction.
 He has taught creative writing at Columbia University, the George Washington University, New York University, Brooklyn College, and the Stonecoast MFA Program.

 Donna Hemans

-Donna Hemans (she/her) is the author of three novels, River WomanTea by the Sea and The House of Plain Truth (forthcoming in February 2024).
+Donna Hemans (she/her) is the author of three novels, River WomanTea by the Sea and The House of Plain Truth, which was featured in Washington City Paper’s Spot LIT column as a best local book of 2024.
 Her short fiction and essays have appeared in SliceElectric LiteratureMs.
 MagazineThe Rumpus and Crab Orchard Review, among others.
 She received her undergraduate degree in English and media studies from Fordham University and an MFA from American University.
 She lives in Maryland and is also the owner of DC Writers Room, a co-working studio for writers based in Washington, D.C.

 Steven Leyva

-Steven Leyva’s (he/him) poems have appeared in Smartish PaceScalawagNashville ReviewjubilatThe Hopkins ReviewPrairie Schooner and Best American Poetry 2020.
+Steven Leyva’s (he/him) poems have appeared in Smartish PaceScalawagNashville ReviewjubilatThe Hopkins ReviewPrairie Schooner, Poetry Magazine and Best American Poetry 2020.
 He is a Cave Canem fellow and author of the chapbook Low Parish and author of The Understudy’s Handbook, which won the Jean Feldman Poetry Prize from Washington Writers Publishing House.
+His next collection of poems, The Opposite of Cruelty, is forthcoming in 2025.
 He holds an MFA from the University of Baltimore, where he is an associate professor in the Klein Family School of Communications Design.

 Tonee Mae Moll